Toyota 2000GT Stories

 Author: Yukio Fukuzawa, Yoshio Otsubo, Auto Sport Editorial Staff (uncredited)

-A Fusion of Glamor And Ferocity
+A Fusion of Glamor and Ferocity

 A Taste of the World’s Finest GT Cars (Yukio Fukuzawa)